 Graduate Assistantships provide employment from August 16 to December 31 for the Fall semester; from January 1 to May 15 for the Spring semester; and from June 15 to August 15 for the Summer semester.
 The amount of work-time required of a Graduate Assistant is 20 hours for every week during which the University is in session, based on a 50% appointment.
 The staff member supervising each student will determine the duties and schedule of work-hours.

 Graduate Assistantships are awarded by the Graduate Studies Committee according to the student's academic performance and satisfactory progress to degree.
 Highest priority are students with the highest quality graduate academic performance (based on several criteria).
 Priority may also be given to students with specific skills necessary either for teaching or research projects.
 Other information may be considered as well.
 In general, preference in funding is given to doctoral students over those in the MA program.

 Federal Work-Study Graduate Assistantships are based on financial need as determined from the FAFSA application forms, by the Graduate School.

-International students seeking a Graduate Assistantship must satisfy the requirements for employment eligibility specified in the Immigration and Naturalization Service, Form I-9, available from the Departmental main office.
+International students seeking a Graduate Assistantship must satisfy the requirements for employment eligibility specified in the Immigration and Naturalization Service, Form I-9, available from the Anthropology main office.
 International students seeking a Graduate Assistantship specifically to serve as a teaching assistant must also satisfy University requirements for English Language proficiency, as described in the University Bulletin.

 Graduate Fellowships and Scholarships are awarded competitively each spring by the Graduate School of the University.
 These are described on the Graduate School website and include (see Graduate School for complete listing):